 We use the Random Forest (RF) regression analysis to generate a long-term chemically consistent data set.
 The RF is a supervised machine learning (ML) algorithm that uses an ensemble of decision trees (e.g. Breiman, 2001; Svetnik et al., 2003).
 A decision tree can be considered as a flow chart used in computer programming (a tree-shaped schematic) that is generally used to show a statistical probability or path of action.
-A single decision tree in a RF can be considered as a random tree in a node and decision nodes of the decision tree represent the explanatory variables.
-The leaf node represents nodes represent the final output.
+A single decision tree in a RF can be considered as a random tree in a forest of decision trees.
+Each decision tree consists of three components: decision nodes, leaf nodes, and a root node.
+The root node and decision nodes of the decision tree represent the explanatory variables.
+The leaf node represents the final output.
 The explanatory variables used in our analysis are explained at end of this section.